marconetto/azadventures/chapter11/README.md

 #### 1. How to run the script

-Before running the script itself we need to setup a few environment variables; really a few ;-).
+Before running the automation script we need to setup a few environment variables; really a few ;-).

 Modify `setvars.sh` to customize deployment variables, which are related to names of resource group, storage account, keyvault, among others.
 Type the